jessefischer/react-three-golden-rectangles/README.md

 ## Regular Icosahedron

 A regular icosahedron is one of the five Platonic solids or polyhedra, consisting of 20 regular equilateral triangles.

+## How to Use

+* Use the controls at the bottom of the screen to adjust the opacities of the Icosahedron and the three Golden Rectangles, and the speed they spin around the origin.
+* Drag to change the position of the camera
+* Scroll the mouse wheel or pinch to zoom in/out.

 ## Credits